Emergency distillation can also save your life in a coastal or maritime emergency when all you have is undrinkable salt water. Ready to survive?

 The main obstacle is removing salt from the solution.
 The setup for a desalinating emergency distillation device is really no different than the three designs mentioned in this article, especially the third design.
 The trick is making sure you get the water hot enough for it to boil off the salt.
 Keep in mind that the temperature of boiling water does not change as it distils.
 Do not get upset if the water is not a raging boil.
 A gentle frothing is more than enough to turn the water to vapor, separating it from the salt.

 The easiest is to buy an alkaline pitcher, but for survivalists, that is not always going to work.
 Another purchase could be Mineral Drops to add to your drinking water, mentioned earlier.
 Keep a small bottle in a first aid kit or survival pack.
 Optionally, add a couple granules of Himalayan sea salt.
 No, this is not counterintuitive.
-Pink Himalayan salt has 84 different minerals in it, not just salt.
+Pink Himalayan salt has 84 different minerals in it, not just salt (if you're salt sensitive or on a low sodium diet, then the mineral drops well likely be a safer choice).

 And for those times when your only option is the plant life around you, try gathering herbs, vegetables, seaweed, or fruit to infuse into the water -- just be sure you are collecting only plants and vegetables you know and not something that is poisonous.